rafnixschaf/iota/external-crates/move/documentation/book/src/packages.md

 ## Move.lock

-The `Move.lock` file is generated at the root of the Move pacakge when the package is built.
+The `Move.lock` file is generated at the root of the Move package when the package is built.
 The `Move.lock` file contains information about your package and its build configuration, and acts as a communication layer between the Move compiler and other tools, like chain-specific command line interfaces and